mozilla/cargo-vet/book/src/config.md

 This top-level key specifies the default criteria that `cargo vet certify` will use when recording audits.
 If unspecified, this defaults to `safe-to-deploy`.

+### The `cargo-vet` Table

+This table contains metadata used to track the version of cargo-vet used to create the store, and may be used in the future to allow other global configuration details to be specified.

 ### The `imports` Table

 This table enumerates the external audit sets that are imported into this